 Last year I was diagnosed with Undifferentiated Connective Tissue Disease (UCTD) - an autoimmune disease.
 Living with UCTD has forced me to adapt as UCTD is a disease that has no cure, but its manageable.
 Here I want to write about my experience of pain … and accepting it

-This is part of my continuing series on Things I’ve Learned with Undifferentiated Connective Tissue Disease (UCTD) - an autoimmune disease.
+This is part of my continuing series on Living with UCTD - an autoimmune disease.
 UCTD is a lifelong disease that has no cure, but its manageable.
-You can read more in this series - see the published articles next to this on the right.
+You can read more in this series - see the published articles next to this on the right.read more

 Acute vs Chronic Pain

 Let’s start with a brief distinction between Acute Pain and Chronic pain; the first you feel when you cut off a limb, are stung by a bee, or get fresh lemon juice in a cut on your hand.
 While Chronic pain, to my mind, is the continuous, underlying level of pain along with your awareness of it.